Murray Rose: Honours

+He was among the first swimmers inducted into the International Swimming Hall of Fame, in 1965, was voted Australia's greatest male Olympian by his peers in 1983, and inducted into the Sport Australia Hall of Fame in 1985.

 Rose was appointed a Member of the Order of Australia (AM) in 2000 for services to swimming.
 He also received the Australian Sports Medal that year and, in 2001, he was awarded the Centenary Medal.

+In 2023, he was inducted into the Swimming Australia Hall of Fame.

 Books

 Murray Rose's father, Ian F Rose, published Faith, Love, and Seaweed about his son's childhood and diet.

 In 2013, Murray Rose's memoir Life is Worth Swimming was posthumously published.
 Written before his leukaemia diagnosis, Life is Worth Swimming reflects on Rose's life and experiences as an Olympic swimmer.

 Personal life

 Rose married ballerina Jodi Wintz on 20 October 1988.
 Their son was born in 1990.
 He was previously married to Bobbie Whitby and he adopted her daughter.

 Rose was a strict vegetarian in his swimming days – this earned him the nickname "The Seaweed Streak" – but he later added meat to his diet.

 Rose died of leukaemia on 15 April 2012 at the age of 73 in Sydney, New South Wales.